boqs/cl-rtmidi/README.txt

     (write-midi-message (make-instance 'note-on-midi-message
                                        :raw-midi '(144 35 111)))))

 This uart method has only been tested on beaglebone black.
+Soon I will also add a backend for alsa sequencer ports, rendering my other linux midi library, cl-alsaseq, obselete...

 In order to set up the uart on arch linux, and give lisp the right permissions this recipe seems to work:

 append this line to uEnv.txt:
 capemgr.enable_partno=BB-UART2